JamesABaker/complexity_in_pymol/readme.md

 - twilight TMH = green
 - simple TMH = orange

-If a region is in grey, Phobius identified a TMH, however, TMSOC experienced an error.
+If a region is in red, Phobius identified a TMH, however, TMSOC experienced an error.

 ### Installation